luke-h1/fe-talk-2024/slides.md

 <img src="/cat-laptop.gif" class="w-78"  />

 <!--
-Now that we know a bit what typical feature flags and a/b tests looks like and how to use it, let's look at a real world demo using an SDK.
+Now that we've looked at self hosting, let's look at using an SDK instead.
 -->

 ---